 Welcome to Programming Thursdays, where we dive deep into the world of coding and explore new tools and techniques for the discerning pen tester and red teamer.
-Today, we’re going to take a look at Bash Scripting Language, one of the most powerful and versatile languages in the hacker’s toolkit.
+Today, we’ll examine Bash Scripting Language, one of the most powerful and versatile languages in the hacker’s toolkit.

 Basic Syntax